Before you do anything WATCH the video above.

 6. Charoen Krung Street – Silver and Jewelry Stores

-If you are interested in purchasing jewelry, especially silver, Charoen Krung Street is the spot to shop!
-There’s also a great selection of Bangkok street food in the area!
+If you are interested in purchasing jewelry, especially silver, Charoen Krung Street is the spot to shop.
+There’s also a great selection of amazing Thai food in the area.

 7. Assumption Cathedral and Neighborhood